Razviar/mtgap/README.md

 6. Check if antiviruses or firewalls are blocking app traffic, add app to exception.

 ## Changelog
+v.2.0.29 released 04/01/2019
+* Shadow old logs parsing: now all new users will automatically get synced all logs in MTGA Logs directory, so it will result in getting about month of tracked data right from tracker start.
+* Better multiple accounts handling.
+* More control over old logs parsing.
+* Improved stability of old logs parsing.

 v.2.0.28 released 31/12/2019
 * Better old logs parsing: now skips empty logs without error and correctly works with user switch events.
 * Better timestamp acquisition using stats of log files.